 Do not let your employer bulldoze you with work pressure.
 Be your own boss, be the rule maker!

 Having your own business provides you with ample scope and freedom, but what comes along is responsibility.
-Plan, discipline, confidence and orderly approach are all you need to become your own boss.
+Plan, discipline, confidence and an orderly approach are all you need to become your own boss.